andreamancuso/rivar-lang/README.md

 ## Philosophy

-Rivar isn’t about speed or syntax gimmicks.
-It’s about **truth** in code.
+Rivar isn't about speed or syntax gimmicks.
+It's about **truth** in code.
-Contracts aren’t optional—they are the code.
+Contracts aren't optional—they are the code.

----

-## Coming Soon

-- Full method parsing with `require`/`do`/`ensure`
-- Control flow + expressions
-- Invariant support
-- LLVM IR emission
-- Self-hosted examples

 ---